-To ensure that our restoration of threatened species habitat in the Tasmanian midlands continues to be leading-edge and provides solutions that will have the greatest positive impact, we are working with scientists from the University of Tasmania on a range of research projects.
-In one part of the midlands, researchers are working to understand and overcome the constraints on successful direct seeding of native species, whilst in another area, UTAS PhD students are investigating a new approach to restoration which is based on how animals use the landscape.
+In one part of the Midlands, researchers are working to understand and overcome the constraints on successful direct seeding of native species, whilst in another area, UTAS PhD students are investigating new approaches to restoration based on how animals use the landscape.

 In the past, restoration has tended to focus on a traditional human-centric approach which is based on the ‘if you build it they will come’ hypothesis.
 This approach largely ignores how animals use the landscape and what their individual needs are, which in some cases has resulted in species failing to repopulate newly restored areas.